cfis/ibmpc/docs/part3-text-receiver.md

 ### On the Laptop (with PuTTY)

 1. Open PuTTY configured for the COM port at 2400 baud
-2. Copy the `kermit.bas` source code and paste it into the putty window by right-clicking
+2. Copy the `kermit.bas` source code and paste it into the PuTTY window by right-clicking
 3. Wait for transfer to complete
 4. Press Ctrl+Break on the PC to stop the program